lxkrmr/building-a-rest-api-with-spring-boot/README.md

 In detail, this repo is a following along of the course [Building a REST API with Spring Boot](https://spring.academy/courses/building-a-rest-api-with-spring-boot).

-In is a nice TDDish approach, but oh boy don't use this in-browser-editor, because it sucks.
+It is a nice TDDish approach, but oh boy don't use this in-browser-editor, because it sucks.

 Use Intellij, sorry but this is the only real IDE when it comes to Java / Kotlin and Spring.